Reps query NCC over 1014 projects under USPF

 House of Representatives, Monday, queried the Nigerian Communication Commission (NCC) over 1014 projects under the Universal Service Provision Fund (USPF) including an e-library project that cost over N2 billion.

-The queries emanated from an ad-hoc committee investigating the failure/inability of the NCC to promote widespread availability and usage of mobile telecommunication networks as well as accruals and utilization of funds in the USFP headed by Hon.
+The queries emanated by an ad-hoc committee investigating failure/inability of the NCC to promote widespread availability and usage of mobile telecommunication network as well as accruals and utilization of funds in the USFP headed by Hon.
 Bamidele Salam.

 The committee stated that 80 percent of the projects had no specific location and were presented in a manner that lacked transparency.